PiSaucer/Modern-Computer-Architecture-and-Organization/Chapter02/Answers to Exercises/Ex__4_vhdl_project.md

-__Modern Computer Architecture and Organization__, by Jim Ledin.
-Published by Packt Publishing
 # Chapter 2, Exercise 4

 Using your VHDL tool set, implement the 4-bit adder using the code listings presented in this chapter.